-The fair value of the lock-up shares and FY22 true-up adjustment was recorded as a contingent liability in current liabilities.
+The fair value of the lock-up shares and the FY22 true-up adjustment were recorded as a contingent liability in current liabilities at closing.
 The acquisition-date fair value of the contingent consideration liability to be settled in a variable number of shares was determined based on the likelihood of issuing stock related to the contingent earn-out clauses, as part of the consideration transferred.
 For contingent consideration to be settled in common stock, we use public market data to determine the fair value of the shares as of the acquisition date and on an ongoing basis.
-See Note 2, Fair Value Measurements, for subsequent measurements of these contingent liabilities.
+See Note 2, Fair Value Measurements, for liabilities.
+The targets for the FY22 true-up adjustment were not met and the contingent consideration was cancelled, as a result no liability balance was held as of September 30, 2022.